isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-What about a sockets that won't close?
+What about a sockets that won’t close?
 A destructor, close, or cleanup operation [should never fail](#Rc-dtor-fail).
 If it does nevertheless, we have a problem that has no really good solution.
-For starters, the writer of a destructor does not know why the destructor is called and cannot "refuse to act" by throwing an exception.
+For starters, the writer of a destructor does not know why the destructor is called and cannot “refuse to act” by throwing an exception.
 See [discussion](#Sd-never-fail).
-To make the problem worse, many "close/release" operations are not retryable.
+To make the problem worse, many “close/release” operations are not retryable.
 Many have tried to solve this problem, but no general solution is known.
 If at all possible, consider failure to close/cleanup a fundamental design error and terminate.

 ##### Note

 A class can hold pointers and references to objects that it does not own.
-Obviously, such objects should not be `delete`d by the class's destructor.
+Obviously, such objects should not be `delete`d by the class’s destructor.
 For example:

     Preprocessor pp { /* ... */ };